stackhpc/ansible-slurm-appliance/docs/operations.md

 **NB:** This test is not launched through Slurm, so confirm nodes are free/out of service or use `--limit` appropriately.

-# Ad-hoc Commands
+# Ad-hoc Commands and Playbooks

-5. "Utility" playbooks for managing a running appliance are contained in `ansible/adhoc` - run these by activating the environment and using:
+"Utility" playbooks for managing a running appliance are contained in `ansible/adhoc` - run these by activating the environment and using:

         ansible-playbook ansible/adhoc/$PLAYBOOK

 Currently they include the following (see each playbook for links to documentation):

 - `hpctests.yml`: MPI-based cluster tests for latency, bandwidth and floating point performance.
 - `rebuild.yml`: Rebuild nodes with existing or new images (NB: this is intended for development not for reimaging nodes on an in-production cluster).
 - `restart-slurm.yml`: Restart all Slurm daemons in the correct order.
 - `update-packages.yml`: Update specified packages on cluster nodes (NB: not recommended for routine use).

+The `ansible` binary [can be used](https://docs.ansible.com/ansible/latest/command_guide/intro_adhoc.html) to run arbitrary shell commands against inventory groups or hosts, for example:

+    ansible [--become] <group/host> -m shell -a "<shell command>"

+This can be useful for debugging and development but any modifications made this way will be lost if nodes are rebuilt/reimaged.